Natural disaster: Thunderstorms

+Severe storms, dust clouds and volcanic eruptions can generate lightning.
+Apart from the damage typically associated with storms, such as winds, hail and flooding, the lightning itself can damage buildings, ignite fires and kill by direct contact.
+Most deaths from lightning occur in the poorer countries of the Americas and Asia, where lightning is common and adobe mud brick housing provides little protection.

 Tropical cyclone

 Typhoon, cyclone, cyclonic storm and hurricane are different names for the same phenomenon: a tropical storm that forms over an ocean.
+It is caused by evaporated water that comes off of the ocean and becomes a storm.
 It is characterized by strong winds, heavy rainfall and thunderstorms.
 The determining factor on which term is used is based on where the storm originates.
 In the Atlantic and Northeast Pacific, the term "hurricane" is used; in the Northwest Pacific, it is referred to as a "typhoon"; a "cyclone" occurs in the South Pacific and Indian Ocean.

 The deadliest hurricane ever was the 1970 Bhola cyclone; the deadliest Atlantic hurricane was the Great Hurricane of 1780, which devastated Martinique, St. Eustatius and Barbados.
 Another notable hurricane is Hurricane Katrina, which devastated the Gulf Coast of the United States in 2005.
 Hurricanes may become more intense and produce more heavy rainfall as a consequence of human-induced climate change.